juliarcha/putty-ssh-auth-docs/explanation.md

 For many tech professionals and enthusiasts, PuTTY is an essential tool for connecting local computers to servers around the world.
 It uses the **SSH protocol** to establish a secure connection, allowing users to manage systems, transfer files, and execute commands remotely.

-In a common scenario, you would use a login and a password to authenticate the connection using PuTTY's interface.
+In a common scenario, you would use a login and a password to authenticate the connection using PuTTY.
 However, the password-based method has significant security and efficiency limitations.
 While the SSH protocol encrypts the password during transmission, the password itself remains a vulnerable target.
-The **SSH Key Authentication** feature addresses this weakness, providing a robust method for establishing secure connections to remote servers.
+The **SSH key authentication** feature addresses this weakness, providing a robust method for establishing secure connections to remote servers.

-This document explains the concept behind SSH Key Authentication, one of PuTTY's powerful functionalities, responsible for replacing the vulnerability of a password with a cryptographic proof of identity.
+This document explains the concept behind SSH key authentication, one of PuTTY's powerful functionalities, responsible for replacing the vulnerability of a password with a cryptographic proof of identity.

 After this reading, you will understand why this solution is the professional standard for secure remote access.